sheenarbw/tutorial-airflow/README.md

 By the end of this section, you will be able to run Airflow, and the Django projects will both be able to connect to Postgres databases.

+Note that getting Airflow to work on Windows is a bit painful.
+If you are using a windows machine please try use Linux subsystem for windows, or a Linux VM or container.

 1. [Install dependencies](docs/1-install-dependencies.md)
 2. [Set up Airflow](docs/2-setup-airflow.md)
 2. [Set up Django](docs/3-django-setup.md)

+## How to run the tutorial

+If you are presenting this to an audience then:

+1. Make use of the presentation.
+It was created using reveal.js
+2. When the presentation references a dag (eg DAG 1) then copy that dag into the airflow_home/dags directory
+3. When it references a plugin then copy that across into the plugins directory

+Each dag file has a bunch of questions and notes at the top.
+If you can answer those questions then you are good.